1200wd/bitcoinlib/docs/_static/manuals.command-line-wallet.rst

 --------------------------

 Bitcoinlib has build in functionality to encrypt private key fields in the database.
-If you provide a password in the runtime environment the data is encrypted at low level in de database module.
+If you provide a password in the runtime environment the data is encrypted at low level in the database module.
 You can provide a 32 byte key in the DB_FIELD_ENCRYPTION_KEY variable or a password in the DB_FIELD_ENCRYPTION_PASSWORD variable.

 .. code-block:: bash